klavenjones/open-forum-backend/README.md

 ### Install PostgreSQL

-_Version 14.3 was used when building this project_
+_For your information: Version 14.3 was used when building this project, it is not required._

 An easy way to install various PostgreSQL version is to install [Postgres.app](https://postgresapp.com/).